mjliew/fiteat2017/README.md

  Working on TDEE-calculator on the second page of the registration
     -Found suitable java-script code and located properly -Working on proper visual representation
-    -Supposed to appear as a pop-up window when user would like to calculate TDEE
+    -Supposed to appear as a pop-up window when user would like to calculate TDEE ===>DONE, but need styling

 =========================